iMacAndrew/LeaderRoyale/README.md

-Lead your clan more efficiently with Leader Royale!
+LeaderRoyal is an app designed to help leaders manage their Clash Royale clans more efficiently.
-Manage your clan and get useful stats about member activity, including rank, donations, war day participation, and more.
+Within the app the have acces to useful stats about member activity, including rank, donations, war day participation, and more.
+Leaders can also track the players who are performing the best as well as those who are performing poorly.
-Easily track which clan members are awesome and which ones need to be kicked!

 Features:
  * Member list sorted by donations, trophies, or king level